Done Global: Controversy

 In 2022, Federal authorities, led by the US Drug Enforcement Agency (DEA), investigated Done Global Inc. for prescribing controlled substances like Adderall during the COVID-19 pandemic, when relaxed regulations allowed online prescriptions without in-person consultations.
 Done faced allegations that clinicians were pressured to diagnose ADHD and prescribe stimulants, highlighted by a 2021 internal report.

 Following a two-year investigation, the Justice Department charged Ruthia He, CEO of Done Global Inc., and David Brody, Clinical President of Done Health P.C., with distributing controlled substances via telemedicine, healthcare fraud, and obstruction of justice in June 2024.
+Both were convicted in November 2025.

-He and Brody allegedly exploited telemedicine during the COVID-19 pandemic to unlawfully prescribe over 40 million Adderall pills, generating more than $100 million in revenue.
-The charge alleges that the subscription-based platform targeted drug seekers, discouraged proper medical care, and defrauded Medicare, Medicaid, and private insurers.
+He and Brody exploited telemedicine during the COVID-19 pandemic to unlawfully prescribe over 40 million Adderall pills, generating more than $100 million in revenue.
+The subscription-based platform targeted drug seekers, discouraged proper medical care, and defrauded Medicare, Medicaid, and private insurers.
 Despite reports of overdoses linked to Done’s practices, operations continued.
-These are the first recorded federal criminal prosecutions for drug distribution involving a telemedicine platform.
-If convicted, He and Brody face up to 20 years in prison.
+These were the first recorded federal criminal convictions for drug distribution involving a telemedicine platform.
+He and Brody face up to 20 years in prison.